xiongbo-sjtu/mcp-apache-spark-history-server/deploy/kubernetes/helm/README.md

-# Helm Chart for Spark History Server MCP
+# Helm Chart for MCP Server for Apache Spark History Server

-This Helm chart provides a production-ready deployment of the Spark History Server MCP on Kubernetes.
+This Helm chart provides a production-ready deployment of the MCP Server for Apache Spark History Server on Kubernetes.

 ## 🚀 Quick Start

 ### Prerequisites
-- Kubernetes 1.20+
+- Kubernetes 1.30+
 - Helm 3.8+
 - Spark History Server running in cluster or accessible via network